 Preparing Ourselves for the Spring Feasts, Part 1

-The Spring Feasts begin with Passover during the Hebrew month of Nisan.
+In 2018, Passover and the Spring Feasts begin on the night of April 1.
+On the Hebrew calendar, the Feasts always occur during the month of Nisan.
 But “Nisan” is a Babylonian name adopted well after the original command to observe Passover.
 In looking at the Hebrew name of the month, I found it was actually much more – more than a name or even a month.
 It’s a season, a designation, a process – the understanding of which brought all new revelation about the significance of the Spring Feasts.

 Nisan – The Month of the Abib